vfishv/Boost-for-Android/README.md

 ```

-* Modify the paths (where the ndk is) and variables (which abis you want to build for, which compiler to use etc) in *doIt.sh*, and execute it.
+* Modify the paths (where the ndk is) and variables (which abis you want to build for) in *do.sh*, and execute it.
 If the build succeeds then the boost binaries should then be available in the dir *boost_for_android/build*

 ```
 > cd boost_for_android
-> ./doIt.sh
+> ./do.sh
 ```

 * *__Note__:* If for some reason the build fails you may want to manually clear the */tmp/ndk-your_username* dir (which gets cleared automatically after a successful build).

-  *__Issues__:*
-  - If you are using ndk 18 and boost <= 1.68.0, you may have to modify the boost source code according to [this](https://github.com/boostorg/asio/pull/91).
-Boost (<= 1.68.0) doesn't support clang 7 which is the default compiler with ndk 18.
-This workaround should solve the problem until boost adds support for clang 7, which it seems to have done in 1.69.0.
-  - There seems to be a bug in boost 1.70.0.
-Workaround here: https://github.com/boostorg/boost/issues/258